Exabyte-io/documentation/docs/data-on-disk/directories.md

 ### Shared Folders for Organizations

-[Organization accounts](../collaboration/organizations/overview.md) have a **shared folder** at their disposal in order to share simulation data between all Organization members.
-This shared folder bears the same name as the Organization itself, for example "exabyte-io" in the visual above.
+Simulations data for [organizational accounts](../collaboration/organizations/overview.md) is stored in a dedicated **shared folder** accessible by its members only.
+This shared folder bears the same name as the Organization itself: for example, "exabyte-io" in the visual above.
 More information concerning this folder can be found [in this page](../infrastructure/clusters/directories.md#shared-folders-for-organizations).

-### Personal Account "Data" Folder
+### "Data" Folder for Individual Accounts

 Each user has a personal **data folder** associated with his own **personal account**.
 It is described further [here](../infrastructure/clusters/directories.md#personal-account-"data"-folder).